 In situ concrete gullies shall of the same internal dimensions as Precast and shall be constructed of ST4 concrete of 150 mm minimum thickness, using permanent (plastic) or removable shuttering.
-In situ gullies are not accepted by Stockton Council.

 Where in situ concrete gullies are formed with permanent shuttering, such shuttering shall have a current British Board of Agrément Roads and Bridges Certificate.